normanlys/warehouse-inventory-system/README.md

 # Potential Improvements

+If I were to push for a perfect solution, the following items are what I would work on if I had more time.

 ## Major
 1. Use custom exception object from backend so frontend can show error messages from the server
 2. Ensure all endpoints conforms to HTTP status protocols